SourceFed

-SourceFed was a YouTube channel and news website created by Philip DeFranco in January 2012 as part of YouTube's original channel initiative, and was originally produced by James Haffner.
+SourceFed was a YouTube channel web series and news website created by Philip DeFranco in January 2012 as part of YouTube's original channel initiative, and was originally produced by James Haffner.

 The main SourceFed channel mainly focused on popular culture, news, and technology.
 SourceFed was a part of DeFranco's portfolio of Internet-based media properties, including his own eponymous news YouTube series.
 That portfolio was named DeFranco Creative and later renamed SourceFed Studios when acquired by Discovery Communications' Revision3.

 On March 20, 2017, the cancellation of SourceFed, along with its still-active sister channels, was announced.
 The closure of the SourceFed Studios network was decided by the newly formed Group Nine Media, led by Discovery Communications, which was formed as a merger between SourceFed Studios and four other networks in October 2016.
 The final SourceFed video was a farewell livestream broadcast on March 24, 2017.
 Around the time of the closure of SourceFed Studios, the SourceFed channel had accumulated over 1.7 million subscriptions and 900 million video views.